 Alder swinging doors will be durable and ideal for homes with many people.

 Eastern White Pine

 Pine is a beautiful softwood from the Eastern United States.
-It tends to have a more naturally rustic look than Alder woods.
-Pine wood is more varied than alder and does not hold stain well.
+It tends to have a more natural rustic look than Alder woods.
+Pine wood is more varied than alder and does not hold stains well.

 Especially the Eastern White Pine, this wood can have a pale white tone, with green hues throughout.
 It is often used in log homes to provide a raw look.

 Pine swinging doors may work best in lower-traffic areas since the softwood dents easily.